Halium/docs/porting/install-build/reference-rootfs.rst

 Install rootfs and system.img
 -----------------------------

-Currently latest rootfs is available at bshah's personal server: `Link <http://bshah.in/halium/halium-rootfs-20170630-151006.tar.gz>
+Currently the latest rootfs is available at bshah's personal server: `Link <http://bshah.in/halium/halium-rootfs-20170630-151006.tar.gz>_

 You can use the halium-install script as below, when device is connected in recovery mode::